pegasus-isi/pegasus/doc/sphinx/glossary.rst

    Transformation Catalog
       A catalog that maps transformation names onto the physical pathnames of the transformation at a given compute site.

+   XSEDE
+     The Extreme Science and Engineering Discovery Environment (XSEDE) is a collection of supercomputing clusters and academic clouds largely available in the United States for use by researchers in various fields.
+More information can be found at `XSEDE Website <https://www.xsede.org/>`_